OscarBastardo/full-text-search/README.md

 ## Notes from development
 - JavaScript has fewer packages for Natural Language Processing than languages such as Python.
 One example is the lack of maintained lemmatisation modules.
 - The way search is performed is suboptimal, as it goes through every document assigning a score to each.
 Inverted indices can be used to improve its performance.
+- The search object with all the documents and their scores is loaded in memory for the purpose of the search exercise.
+This means size of the searchable data is limited by the memory of the host.

 ## Future Improvements
 - Optimise search by indexing